FIT5120-We-Are-HDs/README/README.md

 External Help - A feature provide users who experienced or are experiencing gender inequality issues, with different kinds of organisations that they can seek help.

+Events - A feaature provide users with detailed information of gender equality event around Australia.
+Users can also download the event's detail and list as the format of PDF.

 Languages:

 Javascript: A language that help to implement the function of the website.